pmazumda/pmazumda.github.io/_posts/2020-10-10-How_to_detect_connection_leak_in_jbosseap.md

 Have you came accross issues with your application which is deployed in Jboss EAP trying to find answers for the following questions.

-•	How can I detect leaked datasource connections?
+ - How can I detect leaked datasource connections?

-•	How can I identify code which leaks datasource connections?
+ - How can I identify code which leaks datasource connections?

+**OR**

-**OR** if the server log contains error messages with error codes  _IJ000453_ , _IJ000655_ , it means that there is a connection leak at the code, this can give rise to problems such as application not able to fetch any free connections  from the pool whereas the INACTIVE connections in the database keeps increasing.
+if the server log contains error messages with error codes  **IJ000453** , **IJ000655** it means that there is a connection leak at the code, this can give rise to problems such as application not able to fetch any free connections  from the pool whereas the **INACTIVE** connections in the database keeps increasing.

 ### Resolution